pulumi/examples/README.md

 containerized [FFmpeg](https://www.ffmpeg.org/).
 It combines containers, serverless functions, and cloud storage into a single 40-line application using `@pulumi/cloud-aws`.

+[An extension of this sample](cloud-js-thumbnailer-machine-learning/) uses AWS Rekognition to find the timestamp with the highest confidence for a particular label.

 #### [Raw AWS Serverless](aws-ts-serverless-raw/)

 This example deploys a complete serverless C# application using raw `aws.apigateway.RestAPI`, `aws.lambda.Function` and